NxPKG/khulnasoft-docs/content/images/cloudflare-images/images-analytics.md

 If you exceed your account's quota, you will not be able to upload more images.
 Further uploads will be rejected with the message `The given account has reached a service limit`.

-If you are an Enterprise customer, contact your Customer Success Manager to increase your Cloudflare Images' quota and avoid this error.
+If you are an Enterprise customer, contact your Customer Success Manager to increase your Khulnasoft Images' quota and avoid this error.
 You can also [delete images](/images/cloudflare-images/transform/delete-images/) from your account.

 Non-Enterprise customers can select **Change Subscription** to change their account type, increase their quota limit and avoid this error, or [delete images](/images/cloudflare-images/transform/delete-images/) from their account.